Almost Love (song): Composition and lyrical interpretation

 "Almost Love" is a dance-pop song with an electropop beat.
 Lyrically, the song is about a relationship that isn't taken seriously by either party.
 The second verse was the last part to be written and the last lyric to be written, "I want you like a loner wants an empty room", turned out to be Carpenter's favorite lyric on the track.

 Commercial performance

-"Almost Love" peaked at number 21 on the US Mainstream Top 40 Airplay chart, but failed to chart on the main Billboard Hot 100, or even enter the Bubbling Under Hot 100 Singles as well as any remaining Billboard component charts such as the Digital Songs or Streaming Songs charts altogether.
-It did, however, reach the summit of the Dance Club Songs chart, and placed number three on the year-end tally there.
+"Almost Love" peaked at number 21 on the US Mainstream Top 40 Airplay chart, and reached the summit of the Dance Club Songs chart, placing number three on the year-end tally there.

 Music video

 Background and release

 A lyric video directed by Elias Tahan accompanied the song's release.
 It features Carpenter in a karaoke bar.
 The official music video was released through Vevo and YouTube on July 12, 2018.
 It was directed by Hannah Lux Davis and was filmed at the Pasadena Museum of History in May 2018.